COVID-19 safety updates

 Visiting the galleries

-The Connections and Voices galleries at our national office will be open every day of the week from Wednesday 15 July 2020.
+The Connections and Voices galleries at our national office are open every day of the week.
 Bookings are essential.

 We offer two timed daily sessions: 10am–12pm and 2pm–4pm.